isaiahtx/200c-assignments/README.md

 My personal solutions to the homework assignments from UCSD's graduate commutative algebra course from Spring '22.
-I have never been enrolled in the class, I am simply doing this for my own learning and preparation to take algebraic geometry at UCSD in Fall 2022.
+I have am not/was not enrolled in the class, I am simply doing this for my own learning and preparation to take algebraic geometry at UCSD in Fall 2022.

 All references to theorems/propositions are from the [course notes](https://mathweb.ucsd.edu/~ssam/200C/notes-200C.pdf).